 Ficus plants do best in well-draining potting soil with excellent aeration.

 This is important for rubber tree plants as poor drainage can lead to various leaf problems.
+Always use a pot with a drainage hole.

 The simple potting mix for variegated Ficus plants consists of: